Repertoi-e/light-std/README.md

 Here, we provide a wrapper around the TLSF algorithm.
 To use it, allocate a large block with the OS allocator (that's usually how everything starts) and call `allocator_add_pool()` on the TLSF (`ex.4` from the previous section).

 You can write a general-purpose allocator and do what stb_malloc does for different sized allocations or have several TLSF specialized allocators with different blocks.
 Both are equivalent.
-We try to push you to think about how memory in your program should be structured together, and having a general-purpose allocator for EVERY type of allocation is not ideal, as it just sweeps everything under the rug.
+We try to push you to think about how memory in your program should be structured together, and having a general-purpose allocator for every type of allocation is not ideal, as it just sweeps everything under the rug.

 ```cpp
 // Two-Level Segregated Fit memory allocator implementation.